quantumlib/Stim/doc/gates.md

     These results are optionally appended to the detector results, depending on simulator arguments / command line flags.

     Note that observables are always defined with respect to *noiseless behavior*.
-For example, placing an `X` gate before a measurement cannot flip a logical observable that include that measurement, but placing an `X_ERROR(1)` does flip the observable.
-This is because observables are used for detecting errors, not for verifying noiseless functionality.
+For example, placing an `X` gate before a measurement cannot flip a logical observable that includes that measurement, but placing an `X_ERROR(1)` does flip the observable.
+This is because sampling observables is really sampling *frame changes* to the observables, which is for detecting errors, not for verifying noiseless functionality.

     Note that observable indices are NOT shifted by SHIFT_COORDS.